Kameng Elephant Reserve

-The Kameng Elephant Reserve is an Elephant Reserve located in the Himalayan foothills of Arunachal Pradesh, India, in the districts of West Kameng and East Kameng.
+The Kameng Protected Area Complex (KPAC), India is a vast network of protected areas spanning 3,500 km2 across Arunachal Pradesh and parts of Assam, and is notable for its extensive closed-canopy forest tract.
+The complex includes protected areas such as Sonai Rupai sanctuaries, Nameri, Pakke Tiger Reserve, Sessa Orchid Sanctuary, and Eaglenest Wildlife Sanctuary alongside associated forest blocks.
+This ecologically diverse region showcases a wide range of forest types, from subtropical to temperate, and is a major center for biodiversity.
+The Kameng Elephant Reserve, part of KPAC is an Elephant Reserve located in the Himalayan foothills of Arunachal Pradesh, in the districts of West Kameng and East Kameng.

 Geography

 The Kameng Elephant Reserve has a total area of 1894 km2 and lies completely in Arunachal Pradesh.
 Its altitude ranges from 334–3213 m.
 It is bordered by Nameri National Park and the Sonai Rupai Wildlife Sanctuary.
 It includes the Sessa Orchid Sanctuary, Eaglenest Wildlife Sanctuary, Pakke Tiger Reserve, and the Amortala, Doimara and Papum reserved forests.
 The reserve's rugged terrain consists of mountains, hills, valleys, and narrow plains, with numerous streams.

 Climate

 The Kameng Elephant Reserve has four seasons: winter from December–February, pre-monsoon from March–May, monsoon from June–September, and post-monsoon from October to November.
 2235–3489 mm of rainfall occurs throughout the year, with June and July being the wettest months.
 The lower regions of the reserve have high summer and moderate winter temperatures, but areas at high elevations face temperatures below 0 C during the winter, with heavy snowfall from December to February.
 Humidity in the reserve varies from 40% to 85%.